sveneisenschmidt/yay/docs/installation.md

 php bin/console server:run 0.0.0.0:80 --env=${APP_ENV}
 ```

-This entrypoint file will install the `default` integration, the `demo` integration and run the php development web server on port `80`.
+The script will install the `default` integration, the `demo` integration and run the php development web server on port `80`.

 Now you are prepared to build your own docker image.
 ```bash